MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-deep-link-specific-location.md

 > try to open that link, the operating system will ask you if you want to use Power BI app to open the link, or the browser.
 Your
 > selection will determinate how links from Power BI opened outside of the app will be opened.

-Another option is to create Power BI Mobile app specific URI.
+Another option is to create Power BI Mobile app-specific URI.
 Using this URI format, will always open Power BI Mobile app.
 But, you cannot use this URI on devices that do not have Power BI mobile app installed.

 ### Using mobile specific format